 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

 If you and your significant other are into the “two-player mode” of collecting travel rewards and like flying with Delta, you may be wondering: Does Delta allow a husband and wife to transfer their miles to one another, like you can with Chase Ultimate Rewards points?

-And don’t forget, you can book award tickets for anyone using your Delta miles – WITHOUT transferring miles and WITHOUT paying a fee.
+And don’t forget, you can book award tickets for anyone using your Delta miles – without transferring miles and without paying a fee.
 So you might not need to transfer miles after all.

-Here’s more about transferring Delta miles between accounts.
-And other ways to earn more Delta miles!
+Here’s more about transferring Delta miles between accounts and other ways to earn more Delta miles.

 Although you can transfer Delta miles between accounts, it’s generally not a good idea.
 Because Delta charges 1 cent per mile and a $30 transaction fee, plus tax, per transfer.
 And you have to transfer miles in increments of 1,000 miles.

-You can transfer a maximum of 150,000 Delta miles from your account per year.
-And receive a maximum of 300,000 Delta miles from others.
+You can transfer a maximum of 150,000 Delta miles from your account per year and receive a maximum of 300,000 Delta miles from others.

 Being able to transfer points or miles between certain accounts, like you can with Ultimate Rewards points, is nice.
 Because you might only need a few more miles & points for an award ticket or hotel stay.

-But if you’re considering transferring Delta miles to someone else, you need to do the math to see if it makes sense!
+But if you’re considering transferring Delta miles to someone else, you need to do the math to see if it makes sense.

 But what if you need 20,000 more Delta miles to have enough for two round-trip award tickets?
 It would cost $200 (20,000 miles X $0.01 per mile) plus the $30 transaction fee.
 For a total of $230 plus tax.

 This likely wouldn’t be worth it, depending on the cash price of the ticket you want to purchase.
-Because the transfer fees would negate the savings you’d get from using your miles!
+Because the transfer fees would negate the savings you’d get from using your miles.

-More Ways to Earn Delta Miles
+More ways to earn Delta miles

 Just remember, American Express only allows folks to get the welcome offer once per person, per lifetime on all their cards.
 But if you’ve already had the personal version of the card, you can still get the business card, because they’re considered different card products.

 Delta charges a fee of 1 cent per mile and a $30 transaction fee, plus tax, when you transfer miles between accounts.

 If you only need to transfer a few miles, it can make sense to pay the fee.
 Especially if it means you’ll save hundreds of dollars on an award flight.
 But if you’re considering transferring a lot of miles, I’d suggest saving your miles and paying the cash price for the ticket.

 But do the math to see what makes sense for your situation.